-- the significance of the errors made - the resulting impact on the NABERS star rating. - The understanding of NABERS Rules - The Assessor's behaviour during the whole auditing process.
+- the resulting impact on the NABERS star rating. - The understanding of NABERS Rules - The Assessor's behaviour during the whole auditing process.

-The table below gives example of measures and sanctions that may be imposed and the rationale behind the selection, The National Administrator may decide to impose combined sanction where necessary (e.g. Assessor must retake the training and the first rating will be selected for Level 2 audit.
+The table below gives example of measures and sanctions that may be imposed and the rationale behind the selection, NABERS may decide to impose combined sanctions where necessary (e.g. Assessor must retake the training and the first rating will be selected for Level 2 audit.)